nextflow-io/nextflow/docs/config.md

 `azure.activeDirectory.tenantId`
 : The Azure tenant ID

-`azure.storage.accountName`
-: The blob storage account name

-`azure.storage.accountKey`
-: The blob storage account key

-`azure.storage.sasToken`
-: The blob storage shared access signature token.
-This can be provided as an alternative to the `accountKey` setting.

-`azure.storage.tokenDuration`
-: The duration of the shared access signature token created by Nextflow when the `sasToken` option is *not* specified (default: `48h`).

 `azure.batch.accountName`
 : The batch service account name.

 `azure.batch.accountKey`
 : The batch service account key.

-`azure.batch.endpoint`
-: The batch service endpoint e.g. `https://nfbatch1.westeurope.batch.azure.com`.

-`azure.batch.location`
-: The name of the batch service region, e.g. `westeurope` or `eastus2`.
-This is not needed when the endpoint is specified.
+`azure.batch.allowPoolCreation`
+: Enable the automatic creation of batch pools specified in the Nextflow configuration file (default: `false`).

 `azure.batch.autoPoolMode`
 : Enable the automatic creation of batch pools depending on the pipeline resources demand (default: `true`).

-`azure.batch.allowPoolCreation`
-: Enable the automatic creation of batch pools specified in the Nextflow configuration file (default: `false`).
+`azure.batch.copyToolInstallMode`
+: Specify where the `azcopy` tool used by Nextflow.
+When `node` is specified it's copied once during the pool creation.
+When `task` is provider, it's installed for each task execution (default: `node`).

 `azure.batch.deleteJobsOnCompletion`
 : Enable the automatic deletion of jobs created by the pipeline execution (default: `true`).